pydicom/pynetdicom/docs/user/association.rst

     # Associate with the peer at IP address 127.0.0.1 and port 11112
     assoc = ae.associate('127.0.0.1', 11112)

     if assoc.is_established:
-        # Do something with the association
+        # Do something useful...
         pass

-        # Once we are finished, release the association
+        # Release
         assoc.release()